benjaminleroy/ta_tools/guides_to_computing/virtual_env_and_conda_on_server.md

 Then when installing:

 a.
 First review license (ENTER)

 b.
 Approve license terms (yes)

 c.
 Accept location of creation (ENTER)

 d.
 Say (yes) to use the `conda` command

 e. then `source ~/.bashrc`

 f. check `conda` is working with `conda list`

+## Note
+For some reason I've had to `source ~/.bashrc` multiple times when I start a session